unstoppableforce96/Touch-Typing/typing.com_walk_through.md

 ## Getting Started with Typing.com

-- Click on the below link to join the class
+- Click on the below link to join the class <br>
 [Technical Hub Team](https://www.typing.com/student/join/signup#643C161C6E922)

 - It should redirect you to the below page